Scientist I, Molecular Imaging Facility

-- Implements new imaging technologies in collaboration with the scientific directors and other scientists.
+- Implement new imaging technologies in collaboration with the scientific directors and other scientists.

-- Advises postdoctoral fellows and graduate students in the design of imaging experiments.
+- Advise postdoctoral fellows and graduate students in the design of imaging experiments.

 - Operational oversight and upkeep of the Molecular Imaging Facility.
 This includes ensuring that instruments are functional, troubleshooting and completing regular preventative maintenance.
 This includes but is not limited to the setup, adjustment, calibration, and cleaning of instruments.

-- Conducts in-person and online training sessions and provides supporting materials to support training with step-by-step procedures.
+- Conduct in-person and online training sessions and provide supporting materials to support training with step-by-step procedures.

-- Interprets and implements complex instructions, both written and oral, from investigators.
+- Interpret and implement complex instructions, both written and oral, from investigators.

-- Provides intellectual and interactive commitment to the position by keeping up with appropriate literature and research publications.
+- Provide intellectual and interactive commitment to the position by keeping up with appropriate literature and research publications.

-- Uses scientific literature to develop, maintain, modify and/or improve microscopy and tissue imaging standard operating procedures
+- Use scientific literature to develop, maintain, modify and/or improve microscopy and tissue imaging standard operating procedures

-- Maintains detailed notes and files of all work-related activities.
+- Maintain detailed notes and files of all work-related activities.

-- Orders supplies and maintains stocks of items required for the core facility operations and experiments.
+- Order supplies and maintain stocks of items required for the core facility operations and experiments.

-- Monitors laboratory work to ensure compliance with Environmental Health and Safety information as well as the standard operating procedures specific to each laboratory.
+- Monitor laboratory work to ensure compliance with Environmental Health and Safety information as well as the standard operating procedures specific to each laboratory.

 - PhD degree in life sciences or related field required.